freedomofpress/securedrop/docs/tails_guide.md

 ```

 If you're working on the Admin Workstation, you should also insert the lines found in `app-ssh-aths` and `mon-ssh-aths`, which will allow you to connect using a secure shell over Tor to the App and Monitor Servers.
 When you are done, click *Save* and close the text editor.

+The preceding steps are taken so that no one but the journalist will be able to access to the *Document Interface*, even if they manage to steal the journalist's username, password, and two-factor authentication token.

 ## Using Tails with the Workstation